-Sensors The sensor menu is used to configure channels on Daqu.
+The sensor menu is used to configure channels on Daqu.
 For each channel we define its function, sensor type and some specific parameters.
-Sensor channels are illustrated in Figure 14.
+Sensor channels are illustrated in Figure 16.

 - Through function we define what this channel is meant for: e.g: Engine RPM, Fuel flow, Oil pressure, EGT, etc. - By sensor type we tell which sensor is connected to that channel.
-Close to 100 different sensors are supported by Daqu and this number is still growing. - By "specific parameters" we mean some general or some sensor/channel specific arguments that must also be provided.
+Many different sensors are supported by Daqu and this number is still growing. - By specific parameters we mean some general or some sensor/channel specific arguments that must also be provided.

 Sensors

 Z01 Engine RPM

 Rotax F=600ms

-zo2 Not used F=500ms
+202 Not used F=500ms

-203 Rotor RPN Linear 5V / F=600ms
+203 Rotor RPI Linear 5V M F=600ms

 A01 CHT 1 VDO 150C F=1000ms

 A02 CHT 2 VDO 150C F=1000ms

-Figure 14: List of sensors connected to Daqu unit
+Figure 16: List of sensors connected to Daqu unit